Best St Augustine Hotels, Interesting Inns and Fantastic Vacation Rentals

 BW Historical Inn

 This BW property is on the edge of downtown, so it’s still walking distance to everything in the main core of the city, but it’s also a bit removed for a more mellow visit.
-The bonus of choosing this property is that it’s location NOT being directly downtown allows for some lower room rates.
-If you’re visiting during Nights of Lights, we would recommend this BW hotel in St Augustine because it IS removed from the primary activity area.
+The bonus of choosing the BW Historical Inn is that it’s location NOT being directly downtown allows for some lower room rates.
+If you’re visiting during Nights of Lights, we would recommend this BW hotel in St Augustine because it IS removed from the primary activity area yet is close enough that you could have a nice walk into town or catch a cheap taxi.
 Book the BW Historical Inn here!

 BW on Saint Augustine Beach